A Conference Within a Conference

 Find out what planners have learned about reducing vulnerability and increasing ability to withstand natural hazards, adapting local economies and land-use policies, retrofitting buildings, maintaining water delivery and other public infrastructure, and enhancing emergency communication systems.

 People embrace communities of lasting value that reflect historic preservation, cultural resources, community character, and exceptional urban design.

 Communities built on principles of interrelated patterns of land use, transportation, and urban form foster some of the most desirable characteristics of human habitation: neighborliness, sustainability, and economic efficiency.
 These sessions will address urban design, public art, historic preservation, and new urbanism.

 Learn about efforts to foster diversity and equity within communities and the institutions of planning.

 Sessions emphasize issues of particular concern to minority communities (e.g. gentrification and environmental justice); examine various aspects of planning through the lens of equity, diversity, and justice; and focus on the distinctive circumstances and concerns of planners with disabilities and in certain demographic populations.

-Explore new planning concepts and technologies and get the knowledge and essential skills you need to use complex data and sophisticated applications.
+Explore the potential and impact of new technologies and get the knowledge and essential skills you need to use complex data and sophisticated applications.

-For example, public transit, biking, and pedestrian travel and safety have become prime considerations in street design; planners must adapt.
 Sessions in this track also cover how large transportation planning projects — including rail and airport planning — are planned and executed.